nodejs/node/doc/contributing/security-release-process.md

 ## Security release stewards

-For each security release a Security steward will take ownership for co-ordinating the steps outlined in this process.
-Security stewards are nominated through an issue in the TSC repository and approved through the regular TSC concensus process.
-Once approved they are given access to all of the resources needed to carry out the steps listed in the process as outined in
+For each security release, a security steward will take ownership for coordinating the steps outlined in this process.
+Security stewards are nominated through an issue in the TSC repository and approved through the regular TSC consensus process.
+Once approved they are given access to all of the resources needed to carry out the steps listed in the process as outlined in
 [security steward on/off boarding](security-steward-on-off-boarding.md).

 The current security stewards are documented in the main Node.js